 - Suspend judgment of your word choice or the word choice of your partner

 The goal of this exercise is for a pair of players to say the same word at the same time – or “converge” – though it looks a little different than the pair version of the game.

 Broader Purpose & Facilitator Notes

 Group Convergence – like the pair version of the game – helps to deepen listening skills and keep group members connected and resilient.
 It also helps to foster some group-level awareness of team dynamics: Who tends to step forward?
 Who is more timid?
-How can we support the timid person(s) so they know how critical they are to us achieving this goal?
+Is the team allowing all voices to be heard?
 How can we learn to “share the stage” as a team so that everyone has an opportunity to help us converge (or, in a business sense, align)?
-How can we feel proud (instead of jealous) of other people on a team creating a win?
 These are questions you can reference as a facilitator, or pose directly to the group.
 Because the game’s instructions are simple – anyone can follow them and play! – the group has an opportunity to see and feel that everyone can bring value to a team if given the space to do so.

 Supplies needed: None